Whiplash (album): Release

 Booth learned that their label had only one more release spot empty in their schedule for the rest of the year.
-He had been told that if the Booth and the Bad Angel album was released first, the James album would have to be delayed for five months, whereas if the latter was released first, Booth and the Bad Angel would not appear for a year and a half.
+He was told that if the Booth and the Bad Angel album was released first, the James album would have to be delayed for five months, whereas if the latter was released first, Booth and the Bad Angel would not appear for a year and a half.
 Badalamenti said he would be unable to promote at an unknown date in the future, but was able to do it now.
 After informing Glennie of the situation, he told Booth to go ahead with the release of his album.
 Booth and the Bad Angel was eventually released in August 1996.
 In November 1996, Whiplash was announced for release early next year.
 In January 1997, the band played three club shows in London.

 Whiplash was released on 24 February 1997, through Fontana Records.
 The artwork features model Rebekah Couper-Noules wearing a mask, which the band thought to be a "strong image."
 By the time of the album's release, label president Ed Eckstein, who liked James, had been replaced by Danny Goldberg, who had no interest in the band, which resulted in little future promotion for them in the US.
 Goldberg had been previously sacked from a film project with Badalamenti a few years prior, which Booth said resulted in the album's failure in the US.

 James went on a short promotional tour in the US, in preparation of a big tour in a few months' time.
 For this, Michael Kulas joined the band; he had been in contact with Davis the year before, who offered him an audition for their tour.
 In March 1997, the band performed "She's a Star" on The Late Show with David Letterman, and began donating the royalties from "Greenpeace" to the organization of the same name.
 Alongside this, they embarked on a UK tour for the majority of the month, which marked the first time the band toured their home country in over four years.